Septic, Productivity, Operations, Technician Tips

 “If you want to drive reviews,” Ringe says, “you have to deliver a full experience worthy of writing a review.”
 Additionally, you need to make it easy for customers to leave a review.
 “We get between 5 and 15 Google reviews per day, on average,” Ringe says.

-ServiceTitan’s customer experience software automatically sends survey requests to customers after a job has been completed.
+ServiceTitan’s customer experience software automatically sends survey requests to customers after completing a job.
 This makes it easy for customers to share their experience on an online review site (Google, Yelp, etc) while it’s still fresh in their minds.

 We also offer a reputation management tool that automates sending review requests to customers, lets you reply to reviews, and gain insights into which techs they relate to.